pali-english/pali-english.github.io/README.md

 who does not grieve for that which is not,
 is said to be a mendicant.

+    Sabbaso: in every respect, totally, entirely
+    Nāmarūpasmiṁ: in name and form (these two words represent the entire psychophysical existence, both the material and immaterial aspects of existence)
+    Yassa: whose
+    Natthi: is not
+    Mamāyitaṁ: sense of ownership, 'my-ness' or 'mine-ness'
+    Asatā: that which is not
+    Ca: and
+    Na: not
+    Socati: grieves, laments
+    Sa: they
+    Ve: indeed
+    “Bhikkhū”: mendicant
+    Ti: is said
+    Vuccati: is said

 Mettāvihārī yo bhikkhu,
 pasanno buddhasāsane;
 Adhigacche padaṁ santaṁ,